 We are glad to introduce ten rules of choosing an appropriate email account accompanied with professional email address examples.

 Rule 1: Domain Reflects Your Credibility

 We are all used to communicating in Gmail, which is one of the best email tools so far.
 But although the words “google” and “outlook” are associated with prominent companies, they seriously lack uniqueness since anyone can create an email account using these resources.
 The preferred option involves a one-of-a-kind domain name that corresponds to the name of your company.
 It is not necessary to be familiar to a recipient of your email.
 However, an exceptional title after the “at” sign is the hallmark of business email format.

 Let’s compare two professional email address examples: firstname.lastname@example.org and email@example.com.
-It is likely that the latter option is more appealing than its regular analog.
+It is likely that a sales pitch from the latter email address would be more appealing than from its regular analog.

 Rule 2: Leave Nicknames for Your Personal Communication

 Some users have dozens of email accounts for various purposes.
 We do not encourage such way of communication but there is nothing censurable in this approach.
 Everyone has own vices and virtues but all they should have nothing in common with the business activity.

 For this reason, any nicknames or secondary identities reflected in the name of email account should be excluded.
 The name “blackkitty” or “masterofdragons” is not a suitable professional email address example.

 The population of the globe is more than 7 billion people.
 What is the probability to have unique name and surname?
 Indeed, people with common names like John Smith experience serious troubles with choosing an email address.
 Options containing numbers together with username are offered frequently at free email resources as an alternative.